arunraj6/git-advanced-commands/README.md

 git `tag` is a nice way to put a bookmark on the commits that are easy to find and also used to publish the information about the tag.

-It’s common practice to prefix the version names with the letter v.
-Some good tag names might be v1.0 or v2.3.4.
+It’s common practice to prefix the version names with the letter `v`.
+Some good tag names might be `v1.0` or `v2.3.4`.

 List all the available tags:

     git tag

-There are 2 types of tag available:
+There are 2 types of `tag` available:

 ### Lightweight <span id="tag-lightweight"></span>